ravi-kumar7/documentation/docs/bank-connect/management.md

 - `pdf_url`: Contains a URL for the PDF file.

 :::danger IMPORTANT
-- Statement PDFs on our system get deleted after 30 days since their upload has crossed.
-In case a PDF is deleted and the API is requested, post 30 days of upload, the pdf_url key will be a blank string `""`.
+- Statement files on our system get automatically deleted after 30 days of upload date has passed.
+Post this, the "pdf_url" key will be a blank string. `""`.
 - In case the `entity_id` doesn't exists the API will return a **404 HTTP Code**.
 :::